[Analysis] Macron on Western boots in Ukraine: What he really meant

 "We will do everything so that Russia cannot win this war," Macron said.

-By Tuesday evening, his remarks had seen the Kremlin warn of a world war and Germany, the UK, Poland, Spain, Sweden, the Czech Republic, Hungary, and Slovakia pour cold water on Macron's declaration.
+By Tuesday evening, his remarks had seen the Kremlin warn of a world war and Germany, the UK, the US, Poland, Spain, Sweden, Italy, and the Czech Republic pour cold water on Macron's declaration.

-"There will be no ground troops, no soldiers on Ukrainian soil sent there by European countries or Nato states," said German chancellor Olaf Scholz on Tuesday.
+"There will be no ground troops, no soldiers on Ukrainian soil sent there by European countries or Nato states," said German chancellor Olaf Scholz on Tuesday, for one.
 "Boots on the ground is not an option for ...
-Germany," German defence minister Boris Pistorius also said.
+Germany," German defence minister Boris Pistorius said.

 Lithuania was an outlier in welcoming Macron's statement, but most reactions indicated he had misjudged the room.